nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/configuration.md

   kubectl apply -f https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v3.6.0/examples/custom-resources/app-protect-waf-v5/waf.yaml
  ```

-  Note the NGINX App Protect WAF configuration settings in the Policy resource.
-They enable WAF protection by configuring NGINX App Protect WAF with the policy and log configuration created in the previous step.
+  Note: the NGINX App Protect WAF configuration settings in the Policy resource.
+They enable WAF protection by configuring NGINX App Protect WAF with the log configuration created in the previous step.
+The policy bundle referenced as `your_policy_bundle_name.tgz` need to be created and placed in the volume `/etc/app_protect/bundles` first.

 ### Step 4 - Configure Load Balancing